vfarcic/cncf-demo/manuscript/policies/kustomize.md

 # If Gatekeeper
 export POLICY_KIND=deploymentreplicas

+# If Gatekeeper or Kyverno
+kubectl describe $POLICY_KIND deploymentproduction

+# If Kubewarden
 kubectl --namespace production \
     describe $POLICY_KIND deploymentproduction

-# Gatekeeper and Kubewarden do not show violations, but they do
+# Gatekeeper and KubeWarden do not show violations, but they do enforce them.
-#   enforce them.

 cat kustomize/overlays/prod/deployment-scaled.yaml